ms-sarda/noop-elena/README.md

 - Finally enter the "Limit to % of Shortest Path".
 This value is greater than 100 and less than 200
 - Hit the "Get Path" button

+## Limitations
+- As of now, our software only supports addresses that are in a certain format - `Street address, city, state, country`.
+- The source and destination need to be in the same city.

 ## Testing the service

 ### Run Unit Tests